 By: Bridget Burns

 Most assets are relatively straightforward to deal with when creating your estate plan.
 Real property can be deeded to a trust; bank and investment accounts can have the title changed or transfer on death designations made out to the trust; business interests can be assigned to the trust.
 But cryptocurrency is unlike any other asset.
 Cryptocurrency doesn’t have a title document, and no names appear on the account.
 So far, no forms of cryptocurrency or wallets allow transfer on death designations.
 You can assign cryptocurrency to trusts or other entities, but the assignment alone will be useless without further planning.
+Cryptocurrency estate planning is the modern approach to ensuring your digital assets are distributed properly after your passing.

 To ensure that your intended beneficiaries actually receive your cryptocurrency, the following steps should be part of your planning: